 Causes of sunburn and the effect of ultraviolet light

-Sunburn can occur not only at the beach, but also in everyday situations, such as eating on a terrace or walking outdoors without adequate protection.
+Burns can occur not only at the beach, but also in everyday situations, such as eating on a terrace or walking outdoors without adequate protection.

-Risk factors that facilitate sunburns
+Risk factors facilitating sunburns

-Certain conditions increase the likelihood of sunburn:
+Some conditions increase the likelihood of sunburn:

-• Having fair or sensitive skin.
+- Having fair or sensitive skin.

-• Exposure to the sun at high intensity hours (between 12:00 and 16:00 hours).
+- Exposure to the sun in hours of high intensity (between 12:00 and 16:00 hours).

-• Using artificial tanning booths.
+- Use artificial tanning booths.

 It is important to take precautions to avoid skin damage and its long-term consequences.